 Planning anything can be challenging if you don’t really know what to do or how to do it.
 However, there’s a huge difference when you’re planning STEM events: you most likely have an outcome or lesson that you want to achieve.
 As a program administrator or coordinator for this event, your district, principal, or supervisor can help you determine learning objectives or goals for this event.
 Use these goals as a starting point for planning.
-I’ve also mapped out some common questions that you can use in planning meetings to strike up conversation around your event.
+I’ve also mapped out some common questions that you can use in planning meetings to strike up a conversation around your event.

 Common Questions to Consider when planning your STEM event

 - What age groups are we hosting the event for?